raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 If your LEDs are not lighting:

-1) Make sure you look at which GPIO your LEDs are connected to and have set them in Scratch to `'output high``
+1) Make sure you look at which GPIO your LEDs are connected to and have set them in Scratch to `output high`{:class="blockmoreblocks"}
 2) Check that the LED is working (you can plug the LED's jumper wire into **GPIO 3V3** to test)
 3) Make sure the circuit on the breadboard is complete.